raspberrypilearning/persuasive-data-presentation/en/step_3.md

 title: Colour in p5
 ---

-The p5 color() function expects three numbers: one each for red, green, and blue.
+The p5 Color() function expects three numbers: one each for red, green, and blue.

 --- code ---
 ---